 - I also need to be more conscious that I am getting good levels of protein and calcium.
 Protein is much easier than I’d expected, but calcium is something I’m trying to be more aware of as I think my intake is probably lower than it should be.
 I also take a B12 supplement, as that’s very difficult to get from plant-based foods.

 - That all said, I eat way, way more fruit and vegetables on an average day.
 I think I easily hit 7 portions a day, when I would previously struggle to get 5.

 - I am not a perfect vegan, and I’m fine with that.
 I wanted to aim for 90% vegan, but surprisingly I can list the handful of times I’ve eaten animal products over the past 8 months.
 But if I DO find myself out somewhere that the vegan option is ‘Iceberg lettuce and grated carrots’, then I really don’t beat myself up.

 - When I first started, someone said that your tastes change remarkably quickly.
 I was dubious.
 I was such a huge cheese fan – I couldn’t believe I wouldn’t just feel desperate for mozzarella balls and goats cheese on toast.
 But the cravings lasted a few weeks.
 I haven’t once felt a craving for meat, which, again, would have shocked me 8 months ago.

 In conclusion, this vegan thing is pretty great.
 It’s easy, it’s delicious and it’s much cheaper, even with all the pricey ice cream I seem to be eating.
 If you think you’d like to try it out, I think you’ll find it easier than you expect…

-Sign up to receive my monthly list of favourite things, as well as blog updates and other exclusive content.
+Sign up to receive my regular email letter where I share some of my favourite things, as well as blog updates and other exclusive content.